UCI-GDIM31/w0-setup-check-in-andyyrv/README.md

 ## Introduction

 1. Tell me a little bit about yourself and your interest in games!
 Be sure to include your preferred name and pronouns, and talk a little bit about what games you like to play, why you’re taking the class, any prior experience you have with game development, and what kind of games you hope to build.
+My name is Andy Ramirez and I love to play RPG games games.
+The reason I'm taking this class is because it's required for my major and I have no previous experience with game development.
 2. Which of the following best describes your major?
 Please specify if not GDIM.

-    - [ ] Game Design & Interactive Media
+    - [X] Game Design & Interactive Media
     - [ ] Computer Science or related major (CS, CSE, Data Science, Informatics, etc) (please specify)
     - [ ] Art-related major (please specify)
     - [ ] Undecided
     - [ ] Other (please specify)

 3. What are you hoping to get out of this class?
+I hope to understand the basic foundation to programming, even if it's simple.
 4. What, if anything, are you nervous about for this class?
+I'm nervous about learning code; I hope I don't have a difficult time learning code.

 ## Prior Experience